What Is Thai Iced Tea?

 How long does brewed Thai iced tea keep in the refrigerator?

 Brewed and sweetened Thai tea keeps in the refrigerator for up to three days in a covered container.
-Do not add the condensed milk or evaporated milk to the batch — add them fresh to each glass when serving.
+Do not add the condensed milk or evaporated milk to the batch.
+Add them fresh to each glass when serving.
 A batch of brewed Thai tea in the refrigerator means the drink is ready to pour at any time.
-My mother always kept it this way.
 Make more than you need.
 It keeps well and it is always the right temperature when you want it.